biemond/biemond-orawls-vagrant-oim_oam_cluster/readme.md

 Add all the Oracle binaries to the vagrant folder or make links to these files inside this folder

-Or pptional edit the Vagrantfile and add the software share plus update all puppet files ( change /vagrant to /software )
+Or optional edit the Vagrantfile and add the software share plus update all puppet files ( change /vagrant to /software )
 - oim1admin.vm.synced_folder "/Users/edwin/software", "/software"
 - oimdb.vm.synced_folder "/Users/edwin/software", "/software"
 - oimoud.vm.synced_folder "/Users/edwin/software", "/software"